openSUSE/news-o-o/_posts/2010-07-31-opensuse-weekly-news-issue-134-is-out.markdown

   * [Gertjan Lettink (Knurpht)](https://users.opensuse.org/show/Knurpht) He works as Moderator in the Forums.

-  * [Guido Berhörster (gberh)](https://users.opensuse.org/show/gberh) He works as Tester in Bugzilla, and works in the openSUSE BuildService."
+  * [Guido BerhÃ¶rster (gberh)](https://users.opensuse.org/show/gberh) He works as Tester in Bugzilla, and works in the openSUSE BuildService."